bweatherson/iribook/04s-holism.md

 On the other hand, she does not have a pattern of irrational dispositions related to the Battle of Agincourt.
 She has this one, but if you change the payouts so they are not related to this particular envelope, then for all we have said so far, she won't do anything irrational.

 That difference in patterns matters.
 We know that it's the beliefs about the envelope, and not the beliefs about the battle, that are explanatory because of this pattern.
-We could try and create a reductive analysis of explanation in clause 2 using facts about patterns, like the way Lewis tries to create a reductive analysis of causation using similar facts about patterns in _Causation as Influence_ (@Lewis2004a).
+We could try and create a reductive analysis of explanation in clause 2 using facts about patterns, like the way Lewis tries to create a reductive analysis of causation using similar facts about patterns in "Causation as Influence" [@Lewis2004a].
 But doing so would invariably run up against edge cases that would be more trouble to resolve than they are worth.

 That's because there are ever so many ways in which someone could have an irrational disposition about any particular case.
 We can imagine Coraline having a rational belief about the envelope, but still taking the bet because of any of the following reasons: